1. Purpose of policy

 10.1 In order to meet insurance obligations, all events will be subject to the requirements of a Hire Agreement.

 10.2 A copy of the Hire Agreement must be submitted at the time of confirming the event booking.

 10.3 Full payment of facilities hire fees must be received prior to the event.

-11.1 The Director, Marketing and External Engagement will be responsible for providing guidance to internal and external users on the policy and production of promotional materials, and for co-ordinating the placement of appropriate advertisements in publications for any events for which the University is the responsible body.
+11.1 The Director, Marketing will be responsible for providing guidance to internal and external users on the policy and production of promotional materials, and for co-ordinating the placement of appropriate advertisements in publications for any events for which the University is the responsible body.

 12. Hirer’s Responsibility

 12.1 The hirer is responsible for observance to the University of the Sunshine Coast Act 1998 and to all relevant policies and procedures including, but not restricted to, observance of the University’s environmental practices.

 13.1 The university has the right and responsibility to determine the terms and conditions upon which it shall permit external visitors and invited visitors to speak on university land and use university facilities and in so doing may:

 13.1.1 require the person or persons organising the event to comply with the university’s booking procedures and to provide information relevant to the conduct of any event, and any public safety and security issues;